NissimBansal/IEEE_Assignments/README.md

 - Stop bit(s) : After the data and parity bits, the stop bit indicates the end of user data.
 It's either a transition back to the idle state or remaining at the high state for an additional bit time.

 #### Baud rate and its significance
 Baud rate is the speed at which both the transmitter and receiver work.
-It is a value that makes their timing exact which could otherwise lead to corruption of data.
+It is the number of bits transmitted per second.
+It makes the transmitter's and receiver's timing exact which could otherwise lead to corruption of data.

 #### Asynchronous communication concept
 Asynchronous communication is the exchange of data between transmitter (TX) and receiver (RX) without a shared clock signal.
 Thus, both deviced need to have a pre-configured speed (baud rate) and special bits that act as fixed intervals at which data is read.